timklapdor/csulx/_strategies/Blogging.md

 * Post the rubric and criteria on the group blog or as a comment in the individual blogs.
 * Hold an initial online meeting or make a podcast.
 Show the students the different elements of a blog, and examples of exemplary blogs.
 Explicitly outline your requirements of them, and discuss these with them.
 * Ensure that your expectations about the number of posts, comments and reviews are absolutely clear to your students.
 * Provide a safe, flexible and inclusive environment where students can develop skills for risk taking and self-regulation.
-Blogs should offer "an environment where learners can practice, fail, succeed and learn in a rich and realistic setting" (Morison, 2003, 359).
+Blogs should offer "an environment where learners can practice, fail, succeed and learn in a rich and realistic setting" (Morison, 2003, p.
+359).
 * Encourage student reflection using leading questions, statements and content, and ask students to present their reflection and its results in writing on the blog.
 * Provide students with a range of potential blog content and ideas to encourage their learning beyond the classroom.
 * [Utilise RSS](https://help.edublogs.org/introduction-to-rss-and-subscribing-using-rss/ ) or Hashtags to aggregate content for the class.